Hermesiss/unity-buildplus/Packages/trismegistus.unity.buildplus/ReadMe.md

 You can see example usage in `StandardBuildParameters`

 1. Create static method with `PathParameter` return type and no arguments.
-Preferably in Editor class
+Only in Editor class
+1. Add `[BuildPathProvider]` attribute to class
-1. Add `[BuildPath]` attribute
+1. Add `[BuildPath]` attribute to method
 1. Construct proper `PathParameter`

 This method will be called on opening Build+ window, saving, building or pressing "Refresh".